CompuTec/computec-docs/docs/processforce/user-guide/quality-control/defects.md

     Administration → Setup → Quality Control → Defects
 :::

-This form allows the user to define Defect Codes and a specific Group Code for reporting and analysis purposes.
+The Defects form enables users to define specific Defect Codes and associate them with a Group Code for streamlined reporting and detailed analysis.
+These codes are essential for documenting defects when an item fails quality tests.

+Key features include:

+- **Defect Codes**: Unique identifiers for recording specific defects.
+- **Group Code**: Used to categorize defects for better organization.
+- **Used Count**: Tracks the frequency of each Defect Code's usage, providing insights for quality improvement.

-These codes are used within the Quality Control Test Form to record the Defects associated with an Item not passing its tests.
+These Defect Codes are utilized within the Quality Control Test Form to log and monitor defective items effectively.

-The Used Count field indicates how many times the Defect Code has been used and is used for reporting and analysis purposes.

 ![Defect](./media/defects/defect.webp)